Thursday, January 29, 2009

 He really didn't like it!
 Oh well, now I know he doesn't like truffle oil for sure.
 I just hope he's not too afraid to eat my mushroom risotto again.
 For the record, I thought it was delicious, if you like the taste of truffles!

-asic risotto recipe, and just add about a half a tsp of truffle oil.
+The recipe I used is based off of my basic risotto recipe, and just add about a half a tsp of truffle oil.

 Shrimp Linguine with Creamy Tomato Sauce

-Penne with Shrimp and Herbed Cream Sauce, "loosely" because I searched for a recipe last night before I made it, and had to use what I had on hand, so this is HEAVILY substituted.
+So this dish is loosely based on Giada's Penne with Shrimp and Herbed Cream Sauce, "loosely" because I searched for a recipe last night before I made it, and had to use what I had on hand, so this is HEAVILY substituted.

 It came out ABSOLUTELY delicious though!